 James McLennan debuted with Pacific Opera Victoria as Sesto in the 2002 production of Julius Caesar.
-He returns as Brighella in Richard Strauss' Ariadne auf Naxos.
+He returned as Brighella in Richard Strauss' Ariadne auf Naxos, and will perform the role of Goro the marriage broker in the 2015 production of Madama Butterfly.

 James McLennan has been celebrated for his "considerable charm," "dramatic intensity" and "strong yet pure tenor," in a career encompassing over 25 roles on opera stages across Canada.
 An alumnus of Toronto's famed Second City improv and comedy training centre, Jamie's lovesick protagonists, quirky villains and comical sidekicks have been winning over audiences from coast to coast for more than a decade.